Kuntry Livin': Music and lyrics

 According to Matt Bjorke of Roughstock, Big Smo is one of the foremost artists in a style known as rural rap or hick-hop, "which blends rural, Country themes and melodies with some rap elements (production and vocal delivery)".
-The music on Kuntry Livin has been described as spinning "rap rhymes about working-class values over hard-rock riffs."
+The music on Kuntry Livin has been described as spinning "rap rhymes about working-class values over hard-rock riffs".

+Critical reception

-Critical receptionKuntry Livin' met with a moderate reception from music critics.
-At USA Today, Brian Mansfield rated the album two-and-a-half stars out of four, remarking how Big Smo's "cadences sound too similar, but the best connect like a hammer."
+Kuntry Livin' met with a moderate reception from music critics.
+At USA Today, Brian Mansfield rated the album two-and-a-half stars out of four, remarking how Big Smo's "cadences sound too similar, but the best connect like a hammer".
 David Jeffries of AllMusic rated the album three-and-a-half stars out of five, proclaiming that while "the corporate cornpone formula will pay off splendidly", the release "can't be written off so easily."
 At Newsday, Verne Gay graded the album a C+, cautioning in his bottom line that "This (almost) music-free opener makes you wonder what the fuss is about."
 Matt Bjorke of Roughstock rated the album three-and-a-half stars out of five, highlighting how "Those that open their ears may just find themselves tapping their toes or nodding their head along to the rhythmic Rural Rap".